 We use derivatives to manage price risk related to purchases of corn and natural gas used in the manufacturing process.
 We periodically enter into futures, options and swap contracts for a portion of our anticipated corn and natural gas usage, generally over the following twelve to eighteen months, in order to hedge price risk associated with fluctuations in market prices.
 These derivative instruments are recognized at fair value and have effectively reduced our exposure to changes in market prices for these commodities.
 We are unable to hedge price risk related to co-product sales.
 Unrealized gains and losses associated with marking our commodities-based derivative instruments to market are recorded as a component of other comprehensive income ("OCI").
-At June 30, 2011, our accumulated other comprehensive loss account ("AOCI") included \$56 million of gains, net of tax of \$33 million, related to these derivative instruments.
-It is anticipated that these gains, net of tax, will be reclassified into earnings during the next twelve months.
-We expect the gains to be offset by changes in the underlying commodities cost.
+At September 30, 2011, our accumulated other comprehensive loss account ("AOCI") included \$12 million of losses, net of tax of \$6 million, related to these derivative instruments.
+It is anticipated that approximately \$6 million of these losses, net of tax, will be reclassified into earnings during the next twelve months.
+We expect the losses to be offset by changes in the underlying commodities cost.